 - Planning and forecasting of the project

-- Acquisition of appropriate staff, materials and equipment
+- Acquisition of appropriate staff, materials, and equipment

 - Liaising with contractors, suppliers and internal company stakeholders

-- Keeping the project to schedule
+- Keeping the project on schedule

 - Keeping the project on budget